ocl-foss-org/.github/profile/README.md

 ## Support us:

-Open C++ Libraries is free software, but if you find it to be useful for your endeavors, please support us via GitHub Sponsors.
+Open C++ Libraries.org is free software, but if you find it to be useful for your endeavors, please support us via GitHub Sponsors.

 - [@amlel-el-mahrouss](https://github.com/sponsors/amlel-el-mahrouss)

 ## Other Projects:

-Open C++ Libraires (or just OCL) is maintained by people at @nekernel-org (Ne.org).
+Open C++ Libraires.org (or just OCL) is maintained by people at @nekernel-org (Ne.org).
 Follow us there too!

 - [https://github.com/nekernel-org](https://github.com/nekernel-org)